auth0/docs/articles/connections/enterprise/samlp.md

 ![](/media/articles/connections/enterprise/samlp/admin-url.png)

 If you do not have the appropriate administrative permissions to complete the integration, you will see a URL to provide to someone who does.
-If you do, click **Continue** to see additional configuration instructions.
+If you do, click **Continue** to see the instructions on how to configure the identity provider you want to use with this integration.
+You will also be provided the custom parameters needed to integrate your Auth0 account with the identity provider.

 ![](/media/articles/connections/enterprise/samlp/config-instructions.png)